EliasPires/hello-world/README.md

 Hi,

-I like PHP and Oracle Database, and Statekoarding!!
+I like PHP, Java and Oracle Database, and Statekoarding!!